Chatterley Whitfield: 1881 Pit Disaster

-During the early morning of Monday, February 7, 1881 there was a serious fire and explosion at Whitfield.
-The latter fire was caused by the misuse of an underground blacksmith’s furnace which resulted in an explosion, killing twenty-four men and boys.
+During the early morning of Monday, 7 February 1881 there was a serious fire and explosion at Whitfield.
+The latter fire was caused by the misuse of an underground blacksmith's furnace which resulted in an explosion, killing twenty-four men and boys.

 The force of the explosion caused the collapse of the Laura Pit and the entire shaft and pit top were abandoned.
 At the same time the Institute shaft had to be partly filled, in an effort to extinguish the fire.
 Later, an enquiry into the explosion was held at the nearby Norton Arms Public House, while at Staffords Assizes the Manager, Edwin Thompson, defended himself against a charge of manslaughter and was acquitted.

 In an effort to recover lost output, the Middle Pit shaft (formerly the Ragman) was deepened to the Hardmine seam in 1881, and a new upcast shaft to replace the Laura was sunk to the Cockshead seam.

 1876 to 1884

 As the output of coal at Whitfield increased, it became necessary to improve the coal transport system.
-Despite opposition from the North Staffordshire Railway, the company started to construct a private railway in 1873 to run from Whitfield to Pinnox Junction where sidings were to join up with the lower Tunstall Branch of the NS Railway.
+Despite opposition from the North Staffordshire Railway, the company started to construct a private railway in 1873 to run from Whitfield to Pinnox where sidings were to join up with the lower Tunstall Branch of the NS Railway.
 The line was finally completed in 1878 and considerably reduced the cost of transporting coal from Whitfield to the blast furnaces at Chatterley.

 In 1876 the company ran into serious financial difficulties.
 The heavy capital expenditure of the earlier years and a recession in trade began to take their effect.
 To overcome this a policy of rigorous economy was introduced and numerous small pits were closed.
 This policy was strongly opposed by Mr Charles J. Homer and he resigned over the issue.
 However, as the economies began to take effect and the output of coal increased, the company was able to weather the storm.

 Unfortunately, just as the company was recovering, it was beset by further misfortunes.
 In 1880, the oil distillery at Chatterley was destroyed by fire.